 Free Themes Are Not All Created Equal

 Back in 2009, WordPress co-founder Matt Mullenweg sought to clarify licensing for free themes.
 The US-based Software Freedom Law Center gave the legal opinion that PHP in themes must be GPL, while artwork and CSS may be licensed under GPL, but it’s not required.

 When downloading any theme it’s important to understand how it is licensed and what you’re legally allowed to do with it.

 What’s not to like about something that’s absolutely free?
 There are many advantages to using a free theme:

 Free Themes Are Free!

 Free themes aren’t going to burn a hole in your pocket.
-You can simply download the theme you want and starting using it.
+You can simply download the theme you want and start using it.